 When you feel like going ice fishing in Finland, you don’t need a license to do that because it is a public right of access.
 During winter, the top of the lake might be frozen, but you can make a hole in the ice to find water and fish.
 Before you go fishing, please have a warm set of clothes to have a perfect ice fishing experience.

-Experience an exciting and magical winter wonderland next year already!
+Experience the exciting winter activities in Finland wonderland next year!

 Are you interested in studying in Finland?